mstable/MIPs/MIPS/mip-3.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-Depositing and withdrawing from lending markets (Compound, Aave) constitutes 70-90% of the gas cost of a given transaction.
-This MIP proposes to implement a cache to reduce frequency of interactions with the lending pools, thus reducing gas costs in MINT, SWAP and REDEEM by 70-90% for the majority of users.
+Depositing and withdrawing from lending markets (Compound, Aave) constitutes 60-90% of the gas cost of a given transaction.
+This MIP proposes to implement a cache to reduce frequency of interactions with the lending pools, thus reducing gas costs in MINT, SWAP and REDEEM by 60-90% for the majority of users.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the MIP is implemented, not *why* it should be done or *how* it will be done.
 If the MIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-We propose upgrading the `Masset.sol` contract, allowing it to track and retain a percentage of all collateral in it's "cache".
+We propose upgrading the `Masset.sol` contract, allowing it to track and retain a percentage of each collateral in a "cache".
+This cache will reside in the pre-existing `PlatformIntegration` for gas optimisation purposes.
 Only if necessary will the `Masset` then deposit or withdraw from the lending markets.
 When a deposit or withdrawal happens, the cache will reset to the ideal target weight, determined by a governance parameter.
 Subsequently, the `BasketManager.sol` will be upgraded to use the cache data during normal interest collection.